 Introduction

-We’re in a period of considerable uncertainty.
-Following the government’s decision about the Healthwatch service, we are awaiting legislation that will clarify the next steps.
+Following the government announcement about the future of the Healthwatch service, we are in a period of considerable uncertainty.
 In the meantime, many local Healthwatch understandably want to be as prepared as possible for a range of future scenarios.
 As part of this preparation, some Healthwatch have specifically requested guidance to help them think through what organisational closure might involve, should it become necessary.
 This checklist has therefore been developed to support leaders at any stage—from early options appraisal through to initial planning where appropriate.

 Whilst considering options, an awareness of some of the key issues and actions associated in closing an organisation can help clarify what closure would mean for your organisation, whether a community interest company, charity or other form of social enterprise.